qchen92-fordham/o3-rag/README.md

 4. Access the application:
 - Web Interface: Visit http://localhost:8080 in your browser to use the chat interface
 - API: Query http://localhost:8080 with CURL
+- Deploy the ChatBot on Render (link GitHub with Render, Render will automatically deploy the code) https://o3-rag-6hvz.onrender.com/
+- Use V0 to make our ChatBot better looking (by making CURL request to connect Render with V0) https://v0.app/chat/projects/ZtFT4vr0UVx
+- Deploy the ChatBot on V0 https://v0-zootopia-bike-rental-chatbot.vercel.app/

 Example request: